 The Citrix Receiver becomes unresponsive at Connection established.
 Negotiating capabilities...

-This behavior is specific to just one computer and is not resolved by trying different web browsers, reinstalling the Citrix Receiver, or rebooting your computer.
+This behavior is often specific to just one computer and is not resolved by trying different web browsers, reinstalling the Citrix Receiver, or rebooting your computer.

-This error is caused by bad licensing registry keys on the affected computer.
-The existing registry keys prevent a connection from being successful.
+This error is caused by bad licensing registry keys on the your computer.
+The existing registry keys prevent a successful connection from your computer to HarborCloud.

 You will need to edit your computer's registry to resolve this issue.

 Editing your computer's registry can cause critical problems if done incorrectly.
 In extreme cases you may need to reinstall your operating system.
-We strong recommend creating a system restore point before editing your computer's registry.
+At the very least, we strongly recommend creating a system restore point before editing your computer's registry.
 If you have qualms or concerns about deleting the registry keys yourself, we recommend either contacting your local IT team or contacting HarborCloud Support for assistance.